 2. Complete a Declaration form indicating one’s status regarding:

-- any convictions of a criminal offense under the Narcotic Control Act and the Food and Drugs Act;
+- any convictions of a criminal offence under the Narcotic Control Act and the Food and Drugs Act;

 - being a subject of proceedings with respect to professional misconduct, incompetence, or incapacity in Ontario or in another jurisdiction in nursing or in another health profession;